We celebrate life through worship and service across many

 Child Care in the Nursery (infant thru pre-K) is available on Sunday mornings!

-Kidz KonneXion (Kindergarten thru 5th grade) during 10:00 a.m. worship allows the children their own time together to learn about the message we're focusing on in worship (so that you can discuss these topics at home after worship).
+Kidz KonneXion (Kindergarten thru 5th grade) during 10:00 a.m. worship allows the children their own time together.
+More information on the "Youth" page.

 During the year many celebrations give us the opportunity to praise God and fellowship together.
 Here's just a brief glimpse of what The Church at Woodmoor has to offer you and your family: